LegendaryLinux/AginahBot/README.md

 A Discord bot designed to help organize, host, and moderate Z3R Multiworld Tournaments.

 ## Current Features
 - Automatic creation of race voice and text channels, and automatic assignment of permissions to prevent viewing an opposing team's chat
+- Support casual multiworld voice and text channels, and automatic assignment of permissions on those channels
 - Host a [Berserker-style](https://github.com/Berserker66/MultiWorld-Utilities) multiworld game given a `.multidata` file
 - Support sending commands to the server via the bot

-## Planned Features
-- Support casual multiworld voice and text channels, and automatic assignment of permissions on those channels

 ## Configuration
 A `.env` file is required to be present in the base directory of the repository.
 This file should contain